kk-kk-kk-kk/Customer-Segmentation-using-RFM-Analysis/README.md

 Recency – How recently did the customer purchase?
 Frequency – How often do they purchase?
 Monetary Value – How much do they spend (each time on average)?

+Please refer to the RFM.pdf file for more details on the explanation and the .Rmd file for the R code